saurabhnative/hashnodeblogposts/ckq9nq17n001ecls1f7tp8rqn.md

-## Leetcode Array Problem Solutions-part 4 (remove Duplicates From Sorted Array)
+## Leetcode Array Problem Solutions-part 4 (Remove Duplicates From Sorted Array)

 In today's article, we are going to solve another leetcode problem and the statement for today's problem is to remove duplicate from a sorted array.
 Link to the problem:-